tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_selector`

-This option enables you to provide a custom css selector that should match the element created using `mentions_menu_complete` a warning will be logged to console unless they match.
+This option enables you to provide a custom CSS selector that should match the element created using `mentions_menu_complete`.
 This enables the plugin to find existing mentions.
-The callback takes two parameters the editor instance and the userinfo object.
+The callback takes two parameters: the editor instance and the userinfo object.
+A warning will be logged to console unless they match.

 **Type:** `function`